9382/FMODBankDecryptor/README.md

 A tool to decrypt `.bank` files generated with an encryption key by FMOD Studio

-Tested on FMOD Studio 2.03 bank files
+Tested on FMOD Studio 2.03 bank files upwards of 160MB large

 ## Usage